- What is Eurofound?

 Is Eurofound's work evaluated?

-Eurofound is required to 'regularly carry out ex-ante and ex-post evaluations of programmes and activities', according to article 25 of the Financial Regulation (.pdf, 297KB).
+Eurofound is required to 'regularly carry out ex-ante and ex-post evaluations of programmes and activities', according to article 25 of the Financial Regulation (297 KB PDF).
 The monitoring and evaluation function is part of the Operational Support Unit and ensures the regular evaluation of Eurofound programmes and activities in accordance with good evaluation practice.
 Reports from external evaluation are published on the website.

 How can I find out more?